eponvert/eponvert.github.io/index.md

 ## Backstory

-I’m a PhD in linguistics from The University of Texas, an Austinite since 2000, husband of the extraordinary Candace Pruett since 2005, father of four kids plus two cats and a dog.
-I grew up in Newport, Rhode Island, and lived in Montéal, Québec while an undergrad at McGill.
+I am:
+* a PhD in linguistics from The University of Texas
+* a citizen of Austin, Texas since 2000
+* husband of the extraordinary Candace Pruett
+* father of four kids
+* also two cats and a dog
+* originally from Newport, Rhode Island
+* formerly a citizen of Montreal, Quebec and student at McGill

 ## Elsewhere